-If your long distance usage is over about $700 per month, you can probably save by using a T1 voice line.
+If you have more than 8 or 12 phone lines and/or a large amount of chargeable outbound and/or inbound calls, you can possibly save by using a T1 voice line.
 T1 voice lines give you reliable dedicated service with low rates for incoming toll free and outgoing phone calls.

-Go to T1Guy.Net to see T1, DS3, Fast Ethernet, Gig E and Cable Price Ranges.
+Go to T1Guy.Net to see T1, DS3, Fast Ethernet, Gig E and Cablefor Price Ranges.

-Go to T1Guy.com to obtain T1, DS3, Fast Ethernet, Gig E and Cable Price Quotes for your business location(s).
+Go to T1Guy.com to obtain T1, DS3, Fast Ethernet, Gig E and Cablefor Price Quotes for your business location(s).

 Already have T1 service?
 Even if your T1 contract does not expire this year, compare our low rates for quality service - the cancelation penalty may be inconsequential compared to the savings.

-With an integrated T1, you can use part of the T1 for phone lines and the rest for data or internet access.
+With UCaaS over a T1 or with an integrated T1, you can use part of the T1 for phone service and the rest for data or internet access.
 In some cases, the savings in phone costs means you effectively obtain T1 Internet Access free.

 Residential Internet Access

-Since the reliability and bandwidth consistency required by most businesses is not required for most home Internet services, residential Internet access can be obtained for a much lower cost than for the Internet services discussed on the rest of this page.
-For options available at your home address, see Home Broadband Internet Service Options.
+Since the reliability and bandwidth consistency required by most businesses is not required for most home Internet services, residential Internet access can be obtained for a much lower cost than for the Internet services discussed on this web site.
+Residential Telecom services are not presented on this site.

 Below are definitions and discussions to help you understand T1, DS3 and Ethernet line service and their speeds and capacity.